Understanding Your Airspeed

 A Mach Air Speed Indicator indicates the speed of the aircraft as a percent of the speed of sound.
 When an object is traveling at the speed of sound it is traveling at Mach 1, twice the speed of sound would be Mach 2, etc…

-An F1 Air Speed Indicator is a high-speed indicator, typically 600 Kts. or higher and typically is a drum type indicator.
+An F1 Aircraft air speed indicators is a high-speed indicator, typically 600 Kts. or higher and typically is a drum type indicator.

 Helicopter Air Speed Indicator

-A Helicopter Air Speed Indicator is typically an Indicated Air Speed Indicator that has very low speed-readings.
+A Helicopter Aircraft air speed indicators is typically an Indicated Air Speed Indicator that has very low speed-readings.

 Dual Scale Indicator